 Tim Eaton is a senior research fellow at Chatham House, where his research focuses on the political economy of conflict in the MENA region, and in Libya in particular.
 His work has focused on understanding the economic drivers of conflict and means of developing policy frameworks to analyse and mitigate them.
-He is the lead author of a Chatham House report which developed a comparative framework to understand conflict economies in Libya, Iraq, Syria and Yemen, which was shortlisted for Think Tank research papers of the year by the University of Pennsylvania Think Tank Report.
+He is the lead author of a Chatham House report that developed a comparative framework to understand conflict economies in Libya, Iraq, Syria and Yemen.
+The report was selected as one of the leading papers by a think-tank in the University of Pennsylvania's 2020 Global Go-To Think Tank Index.

-Prior to joining Chatham House, he worked for BBC Media Action, BBC's international development charity, on projects in Egypt, Iraq, Libya and Tunisia.
-In Libya, Tim helped to set up and manage BBC Media Action's bureau from 2013 to 2014.
+Prior to joining Chatham House, Tim worked for BBC Media Action, the BBC's international development charity, on projects in Egypt, Iraq, Libya and Tunisia.
+In Libya, he helped to set up and manage BBC Media Action's bureau from 2013 to 2014.